material-motion/material-motion/specifications/intentions.md

       var toValue
     }

-**Serializable**: Intentions may be serializable.

-Serializable Intentions can be transfered over a network and to/from permanent storage.

-Pseudo-code example:

-    Tween: Intention {
-      function toJSON() -> JSON
-      function fromJSON(JSON)
-    }

 **Execution**: Actors execute Intentions.

 This separation of concerns encourages reusable code.

+**Serialization**: Intentions may be serializable.

+Serializable Intentions can be sent over a wire or recorded to disk.